|

 eBay.com

-is a good practical guide.
-It can tell you what similar bikes sold
+is the best practical guide.
+It can tell you what similar bikes recently

-for on eBay.com.
+sold for on eBay.
 Try search/ advanced search/ check "completed

 items only".
-Here you get the final prices paid.
-Search for words
+This way, you get the final prices paid.
+Search

-like "Trek road" with words to exclude "aluminum carbon".
+for words like "Trek road" with words to exclude "aluminum

-You also can search more specifically, such as for "Trek 400".
+carbon".
+You also can search more specifically, such as for "Trek

-You might need to try for a few weeks or more to find a bike similar
+400".
+You might need to try for a few weeks to find a bike similar

 Craigslist.org